 • New Models: The N3 goggles are an exciting, budget-friendly option (~$229), featuring simpler optics and support for glasses.

 Drawbacks: Replacement parts for DJI systems are costly, and frequent crashes can quickly add up.
+Plus, with recent restrictions on DJI products, availability and future support are legitimate concerns.

-Other Systems (12:00)
+Other Systems

 There are additional options like HDZero and Walksnail Avatar: